-If there are spare places on vehicles already arranged to meet the needs of the children entitled to free transport, or in the absence of suitable public transport.
-The county council can use public transport for large numbers of children making similar journeys.
+We can also offer transport to other children if there are spare places on vehicles already arranged to meet the needs of the children entitled to free transport, or in the absence of suitable public transport.
+We can use public transport for large numbers of children making similar journeys.
 These are known as the 'Paid-for Travel Scheme' and work on a first come, first served basis.

 The use of the words 'student' or 'pupil' applies to all children on transport.

-The council reserves the right to amend the T&C's of travel, with the latest version being on the Website.
+The council reserves the right to amend the School Transport policies, with the latest versions being on the website.

 Terms of travel for all students

-- There will be a charge of £13, payable to Buckinghamshire County Council, for the new lost, damaged or updated school bus pass.
+- There will be a charge of £13, payable to Buckinghamshire Council, for new, lost, damaged or updated school bus pass.

 - The pickup and drop off point for taxis or minibuses may be a central point that pupils will have to make their way to and may be subject to change based on the most efficient management of the transport.
 Notice of any change to these will be 7 days, where possible.